What are the DWI Penalties in New Mexico?

 What are the Penalties and Consequences for a Felony DWI/DUI in New Mexico?

-A fourth or subsequent DWI/DWI charge is considered a felony in the New Mexico.
+A fourth or subsequent DWI/DWI charge is considered a felony in the state of New Mexico.
 The charge depends on the number of prior valid convictions the prosecution is able to prove to the court.
 A felony DWI/DUI invokes significant mandatory incarceration time and felony probation requirements.
 A DWI FOURTH conviction is a fourth-degree felony, with a mandatory minimum six months imprisonment and a maximum sentence of 18 months imprisonment.
 NMSA 1978, Section 66-8-102G.
 A DWI FIFTH conviction is also a fourth-degree felony.
 However, it carries a mandatory one year of imprisonment with a maximum of two years imprisonment.
 NMSA 1978, Section 68-8-102H.
 A DWI SIXTH is a third-degree felony , with a mandatory eighteen months of imprisonment with a maximum of thirty months imprisonment.
 NMSA 1978, Section 68-8-102I.
 A DWI SEVENTH conviction is also a third-degree felony.
 However, it carries a mandatory minimum of two years with a maximum of three years imprisonment.
 NMSA 1978, Section 68-8-102J.
 A DWI EIGHTH or subsequent conviction is a second-degree felony, with a mandatory MINIMUM OF TEN YEARS incarceration and a maximum of twelve years.
 NMSA 1978, Section 66-8-102K.
 All felony DWI convictions require felony probation/parole monitoring and compliance with felony probationary requirements.

 Will I lose my Driver’s License if I am Charged with a DWI/DUI?